ice-wzl/inumaki/README.md

 ## to-do 📑
 - create support for user-supplied arguments
 - add more shells/languages
-- add an auto listener creator for shells like nc, python, etc.
+- add an auto listener initializer for shells like nc, python, etc.
+- obfuscated shells?